Related articles

 Simply asking graders to participate in a quarterly, monthly, or bi-weekly calibration session might be enough to increase accountability and mitigate the potential for grading bias.
 Well-run calibration sessions help participants better understand the organization’s expectations, thereby increasing the likelihood of improved grading.

 Analyzing calibration session data can help CX leaders identify graders who may need additional coaching.
-Grader QA from MaestroQA is a valuable tool for providing structured, one-on-one feedback during coaching sessions.
+Grader QA from MaestroQA is a valuable tool for providing structured, one-on-one actionable feedback during coaching sessions.

 Spending most (or all) of the day grading support tickets can cause even the most experienced grader to feel disconnected from the larger organization.
 Calibrating gives everyone a reason to reconnect, leading to increased motivation, productivity, and job satisfaction.